How is the National Rehabilitation Centre being developed?

 How the N will be designed to follow the D

-The National Rehabilitation Centre (NRC) is part of a wider body of work which is being delivered by the DNRC Programme.
+The NRC is part of a wider body of work which is being delivered by the DNRC Programme.

 The Defence facility is the catalyst for the NRC and it has always been envisaged that there will be a high degree of collaboration including some access to specialist facilities.
-The exact nature of any sharing between the NHS and Defence Medical Services will be determined this year.
+The exact nature of any sharing between the NHS and Defence Medical Services is being determined this year.